 The Alameda Corridor has historically been an integral corridor for the mobility and expansion of the El Paso community.
+The term "alameda" means "public walk shaded with trees" and Alameda Avenue once had a continuous canopy of trees.

 Alameda Avenue connects downtown El Paso to the Mission Valley and continues Southeast to communities further along the Rio Grande River.
 The corridor goes through urbanized and rural areas within El Paso County and serves as one of the major east/west connections for various communities along its route.